NaufalArdian12/eduApp-API/README.md

 * **RBAC:** Distinct roles for Students and Admins.

 ### 📚 Course & Content Management
-* **Curriculum:** structured hierarchy of Courses, Lessons, and Materials tailored for elementary math.
+* **Curriculum:** Structured hierarchy of Courses, Lessons, and Materials tailored for elementary math.
 * **Quiz Engine:** Support for quizzes with multiple question types, attempt tracking, and result analytics.

 ### 🤖 AI Grading System